The Low-Down on Japanese Hiking Maps

 Unless you happen to be visiting a popular sightseeing area or lucky enough to be travelling in Hokkaido where Rob Thomson and his intrepid adventurers at Hokkaido Wilds have masterfully created their own free bilingual topo maps most will be Japanese only.
 Not to say this a bad thing as it means the signs and kanji you see on the trail can be easily reconciled – not easy to do if the map is only in English.
-The best bilingual map covering the Tokyo / Chichibu region is the free 1:50,000 scale Okutama Nature Information Map published by the Tokyo Metropolitan Park Association and available from the Okutama Visitor Center.
+Although a tad dated (February 2009) still the best bilingual map covering the Tokyo / Chichibu region is the free 1:50,000 scale Okutama Nature Information Map published by the Tokyo Metropolitan Park Association (Shobunsha Publications) available from the Okutama Visitor Center.

 If you’re going to buy a paper topo map in Japan, there are two main choices.
 First are the official the 1:25,000 scale Geospatial Information Authority of Japan (GSI) map sheets readily available at large bookshops such as Kinokuniya, Maruzen and Junkudo along with many outdoor stores.
 They are stored in flat drawers so you may need the staff assist you tracking down a specific map.
 For more information about reading GSI topo maps I have written this how-to guide.